-Tender and moist sweet potato pound cake recipe with thick chocolate swirl and slathered with chocolate glaze to finish things off!
+Tender and moist Sweet Potato Cake Recipe with thick chocolate swirls, slathered with chocolate glaze to finish things off!

-With all Pumpkin recipes floating around, we totally forget about one superstar!moist, mushy and gooey (sorry!).
-That works so well in fall cakes, spiced cupcakes, healthy cookies and so many other fall desserts!
+With all Pumpkin recipes floating around, we totally forget about one superstar!
+Moist, mushy and gooey (sorry!).
+That works so well in Fall Cakes, spiced cupcakes, pancakes and so many other Fall Desserts!

 I am talking about Sweet Potatoes.
 Such an underrated fall flavor!

-They aren’t just good to make fries!
-Instead think of a dessert recipe you were to put pumpkin puree in, sweet potato works!
+Sweet Potatoes aren't just good to make fries!
+Instead, think of a dessert recipe you were to put pumpkin puree in, sweet potato works!

 And the result?
 Look for yourself! ⇓

 Yes this sweet potato chocolate cake isn't inverted yet!
 It sure rose taller than my expectations.
 I was 183% sure that it is going to ooze out of my bundt pan.
 Infact I kept a tray underneath to bake this monster!

 15 minutes in the oven and it looked so tall.
 I had my doubts that this cake will never be moist!
 But this pumpkin bundt cake did not fail me!
 More on that in a minute.

 Besides Flour, leveaners, spices, salt, vanilla, granulated sugar and eggs we are adding the following to guarantee a moist, fluffy yet tender baked sweet potato spice cake!